CHTC/chtc-website-source/file-availability.md

 ## Select Specific Output Files To Transfer to `/home`

-As described above, HTCondor will transfer ALL new or modified files in the top level directory of the job (where it ran on the execute server), back to the job's initial directory on the submit server.
+As described above, <a href="http://research.cs.wisc.edu/htcondor/">HTCondor</a> will transfer ALL new or modified files in the top level directory of the job (where it ran on the execute server), back to the job's initial directory on the submit server.
 If your jobs will produce multiple output files but you only need to retain a subset of these output files, we recommend deleting the unrequired